opencomputeproject/ocp-diag-core/ocpdiag/g3doc/results.md

 ![test_run](test_run.png)

-`TestRun` is a single run of a Meltan Diagnostic.
-It is the top-level result object in the Meltan Results Model.
+`TestRun` is a single run of a OCPDiag Diagnostic.
+It is the top-level result object in the OCPDiag Results Model.
 In the `TestRun` object, test developers can report generic information including test name, version, start/end timestamp, [test status](#test-status-vs-test-result),
 [test result](#test-status-vs-test-result), parameters, hostname, hardware